• General Enquiries

 Prize Enquiries

-What is the prize and how is it structured?
+What is the prize structure?

 What are the non-financial benefits for the shortlisted applicants?

 A fast-track accelerator programme has been developed and embedded in the competition to ensure all shortlisted participants benefit.
-The accelerator programme will be run by our technical partner and a top-rated University in Silicon Valley, US.

 How will the startups be supported post-competition?